MateuszStefek/kotlin-antipatterns/index.md

 ## Why does it smell?

 Long chains of calls are suspicious [in general](https://en.wikipedia.org/wiki/Law_of_Demeter).
-The `?.` operator allows you to write a chain of calls in places where you would have to stop and think if you had to write the same code in Java.
+The `?.` operator allows you to write chains of calls in places where you would have to stop and think, if you had to write the same code in Java.
 Just because it's possible, doesn't mean it is a good idea.

 Another problem with chained `?.` is that the operator is left-associative:
 ```
 a()?.b()?.c()?.d()
 ```
-is the same as
+is the same as:
 ```
 ((a()?.b())?.c())?.d()
 ```
 Even if only the first call returns a nullable expression, the whole chain is infected with nullability.
-This makes it harder to read what can be null in the chain.
+This makes it harder to understand what causes the null in the chain.

 ## Solution